king-tri-ton/github_trending_archive/readme.md

    python app.py
    ```

    This will start the Flask server and the system tray icon.
-The application will automatically collect trend data daily at 03:00 AM.
+The application will automatically collect trend data daily at 03:00.

 ## Usage

-- **System Tray:** Right-click the icon in the system tray to open or close the Flask application.
+- **System Tray:** Right-click the icon in the system tray to open or close the web application.
-- **Web Interface:** Open your browser and go to `http://127.0.0.1:5000` to view available trend dates and information.
+- **Web Interface:** Open a browser and go to `http://127.0.0.1:5000` to view available trend dates and information.

 ## Screenshots